Brutal Prioritisation: Finding the Real Musts

 When We Use It

-We reach for Brutal Prioritisation when:
+We use Brutal Prioritisation when:

 • A new product backlog is being created and there's too much to take on at once.